 Requirements Y N Partially Comments Sanctions 10.
 The disciplinary system allows imposing an extensive range of penalties.
 It is particularly important to include (a) loss of professional designation; (b) restriction and removal of practicing rights; and (c) exclusion from membership.
 Y Loss of professional designation; restriction and removal of practicing rights; and exclusion from membership are contemplated, as well as to inform the Government Authorities in case merits mention.
 Rights of Representation and Appeal The Honor Board of the IMCP 11.
 A third appeals body exists which is separate from both the disciplinary committee and investigative committee.
-Y Administrative Processes The IMCP is working in establishing a set of rules.
-Local 12.
+Y Administrative Processes 12.
 Timeframe targets for disposal of all cases are set.
-N Colleges have already a set of rules in place.
-13. Tracking mechanisms to monitor progress in investigation and discipline and related procedures are established.
+N The IMCP has a set of rules.
+Local Chapters have already a set of rules in place.
+Tracking mechanisms to monitor progress in investigation and discipline and related procedures are established.
 N This is informally made.
 As a matter of fact this topic will be included into the set of rules.
-14. Records of investigations and disciplinary processes are established. х Records are kept by the Honor Boards of each College.
+14. Records of investigations and disciplinary processes are established. х Records are kept by the Honor Committees of each Chapter.
 No formal regulation is in place.
 The new set of rules will be including this.
 Public Interest Considerations This is performed through the IMCP' publications 15.
 Activities are supported to ensure that the public is aware that an investigative and disciplinary system exists in the jurisdiction.
 Y

-Requirements Y N Partially Comments 16.
-A process for the independent review of complaints on which there was no follow-up established.
-N This will be considered in the new set of rules.
+Requirements Y N Partially Comments A process for the independent review of complaints on which there was no follow-up established.
+N If there is a complaint a Honor Commettee or the National Honor Board should attend it and reach to a conclusion.
 17. The results of the investigative and disciplinary proceedings are made available to the public.
 Y Based on the seriousness of the sanction could be publicly made.
 Liaison with Outside Bodies 18.
 There is an appropriate process for liaison with outside bodies on possible involvement in serious crimes and offences.
 Y This has been implemented with the SAT as well as the CNBV Regular Review of Implementation and Effectiveness 19.
 Regular review of implementation and effectiveness of the system are performed and corrective actions are implemented.
-Y This is performed by each one of the Honor Boards
+Y This is performed by each one of the Honor Committees.